andreinadaban/woo-simple-wishlist/readme.md

 ### The default template

 The default template used on the My Account page is located at `templates/wishlist.php`.
-You can override it by copying it in your theme directory at `woocommerce-simple-wishlist/wishlist.php`.
+Similar to WooCommerce templates, you can override it by copying it in your theme directory at `woocommerce-simple-wishlist/wishlist.php`.

 ### Actions